anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 and/or responses, extensions can also be used to signal server policy (for example, specifying the conditions of use for existing response structures).
-Extensions that are primarily about signaling server policy are often called "profiles".
+Extensions that are primarily about signaling server policy are called "profiles".
 Profile extensions are often used by a class of RDAP server operators, such as the [@icann-profile] used by gTLD registries and registrars and the [@nro-profile] used by RIRs.

-Profile extensions often do the following:
+Profile extensions may do the following:

 * Mark some specific extensions (and versions thereof) as required.
 * Mark some specific optional queries, object classes, or JSON structures as required.